 WWU and its owners are fully committed to ensuring that the group complies with all applicable legal requirements including, without limitation, the Modern Slavery Act 2015 (the "Act").
-Over the past year WWU has increased its focus on modern slavery within its wider business and is currently in the process of implementing refreshed procedures, updating policies and offering refreshed training to employees and relevant third parties.
+Over the past year WWU has increased its focus on modern slavery within its wider business and has begun to implement refreshed procedures and update policies.
+WWU has been delayed in issuing refreshed training due to the Covid-19 pandemic, however this will be one of the focusses in the next financial year.